cassidyjames/cassidyjames.github.io/_posts/2026/2026-02-14-star-wars-cantina-birthday-party.md

 </figure>

 I knew blue curaçao would be critical for a blue cocktail, and after a bit of asking around for inspiration, I decided coconut cream would give it a nice opacity and lightness.
 The obvious other ingredients for me, then, were rum and pineapple juice.
 I wanted it to taste a little more complex than just a Malibu pineapple, so I raided my liquor supply until I found my "secret" ingredient: grapefruit vodka.
 Just a tiny bit of that made it taste really unique and way more interesting!
 The final ratios for the batch are: 4 parts coconut rum, 2 parts white rum, 2 parts blue curaçao, 1 part grapefruit vodka, 2 parts pineapple juice, 1 part coconut cream.
 Similar to the revnog, it can be served directly on ice or cut with sparkling water for a less boozy drink.

+### Summary

+Over all I had a blast hanging out, drinking cocktails, playing sabacc, and nerding out with my friends.
+I feel like the immersive-but-not-overbearing environment felt right; just one friend (the trivia master!) dressed up, which was perfect as I explicitly told everyone that costumes were not _expected_ but left it open in case anyone wanted to dress up.
+The trivia, drinks, and sabacc all went over well, and a handful of us hung around until after 2 AM enjoying each other's company.
+That's a win in my book. :)